War Angel: Fictional biography

-Powers, Weapons, and Abilities
+Powers, weapons, and abilities

 War Angel is a fierce warrior who shows absolutely no fear, no matter who the opponent is or how many opponents there are.
 She almost defeated Lady Death when they battled one on one.

 Her left hand has the ability to take the life essence out of anyone she touches with it and absorbs it for herself.
-She uses this ability to make herself stronger or to heal her when she's injured.
+She uses this ability to make herself stronger or to heal herself when she's injured.
 This ability was acquired after she came into possession of the demonography and some of its power seeped into her hand.
-The flesh on her left hand was eaten away leaving only the skeleton, covered in flames.
+The flesh on her left hand was eaten away, leaving only the skeleton, covered in flames.
 She wears an armored glove to protect it until she is ready to use it.
 The only way she can touch anyone with her left hand without hurting them is to leave the glove on.

-On her right hand she wears a single retractable blade which is at least a foot long.
+On her right hand, she wears a single retractable blade which is at least a foot long.
 She uses it for hand-to-hand combat.

 She also has a retractable set of black wings with which she is able to fly.
 She can also use her wings as a weapon.
-In her battle with Lady Death, she was able to slice Lady Death across her stomach with one of her wings while in mid flight.
+In her battle with Lady Death, she was able to slice Lady Death across her stomach with one of her wings while in mid-flight.

-Being an angel, she is also immortal and she is bred to be immune to all types of magic and spells.
+Being an angel, she is also immortal, and she is bred to be immune to all types of magic and spells.